2023년 3월 고1 모의고사 변형 (31-42번)

 Number 33

-If foxes evolve to run faster so ____ can catch more rabbits, then only the fastest rabbits will live long enough to make a new generation of bunnies that run even faster, — in which case, of course, only the fastest foxes will catch enough rabbits to thrive and pass on their genes.
+____ foxes evolve to run faster so they can catch more rabbits, then only the fastest rabbits will live long enough to make a new generation of bunnies that run even faster, — in which case, of course, only the fastest foxes will catch enough rabbits to thrive and pass on their genes.

 Number 34

-____ a period of time we refine and perfect the vision.
+Over ____ period of time we refine and perfect the vision.

 Number 35